Infinitely divisible priors for multivariate survival functions: IDEM priors

 and

 \end{enumerate}

 \end{prop}

-\begin{rem} The assumption that the $(\mu_i)_{0\leq i\leq d}$ in Proposition \ref{propsubordinationcrm} are random measures on $\R$ may be replaced by allowing the $\mu_i$ to be random measures on an arbitrary Polish space $\mathbb{Y}$.
+\begin{rem} The assumption that the $(\mu_i)_{0\leq i\leq d}$ in Proposition \ref{propsubordinationcrm} are random measures on $\R$ may be relaxed to allow the $\mu_i$ to be random measures on an arbitrary Polish space $\mathbb{Y}$.
 The results of Proposition \ref{propsubordinationcrm} remain valid, where $\kappa_i(s,y)$ needs to be defined on $\R\times\mathbb{Y}$, implicitly assuming that the $(\mu_i)_{0\leq i \leq d}$ are well-defined.
 Similarly, Proposition \ref{proptrafos} ($i$)-($ii$) may be straightforwardly extended to IDRMs on $\mathbb{Y}$.
 To avoid excessive notation and technical regularity conditions we have focused on the most important case $\mathbb{Y}=\R$ and leave spelling out the details to the reader. \end{rem}